Judith2018/POE_/README.md

 The Recipe Management Application is a Windows-based software tool that allows users to manage their recipes effectively.
 Users can add new recipes, filter existing ones, view recipe details, and see a pie chart distribution of food groups.

 2. Features
-These are the following features
-Add, filter, and view recipes.

-Input detailed recipe steps.

-Display a pie chart of food group distribution.
+These are the following features: Add, filter, and view recipes.
+User can input detailed recipe steps, display a pie chart of food group distribution.
 Clear all recipes with a single click.

 3. System Requirements
 Operating System: Windows 7 or higher
 .NET Framework: 4.7.2 or higher
 Development Environment: Visual Studio 2019 or later

 4. Compilation Instructions

-Prerequisites

-Install Visual Studio 2019 or a later version.

-Ensure .NET Framework 4.7.2 or higher is installed.
+Prerequisites, Install Visual Studio 2019 or a later version and ensure .NET Framework 4.7.2 or higher is installed.

 Steps to Compile
 Clone the Repository: